giusguerrini/xwterm/README.md

 solved officially.
 At least, I couldn't find any citation in aiohttp's changelog.
 - On Windows 10, after the first session has been established, the program becomes insensitive to CTRL-C, and must be killed by Task Manager.
-This problem is probably related to ConPTY subsystem, maybe some cleanup/detach code is required after child process has been lauched.
+This problem is probably related to the ConPTY subsystem, maybe some cleanup/detach code is required after child process has been lauched.

 ## Full documentation
 A (still incomplete) documentation of the package, mainly classes and their methods, is here: